-This is a small group tour that operates with a minimum of 10 persons/maximum of 16.
+This is a small group tour that operates with a minimum of 8 persons/maximum of 16.

-Explore Ohrid on a full day tour. walking tour of the town which starts from the square of St.Clement and visits the old part of the town, stopping at the Lower Gate and the archaeological museum.
+Explore Ohrid on a walking tour of the town which starts from the square of St.Clement and visits the old part of the town, stopping at the Lower Gate and the archaeological museum.
 Explore the church of St Sophia and then on to the Roman theatre which dates back to the 2rd century BC.
-Continue to Plaoshnik, the site of the reconstructed church of St Clement, and the Church of St Jovan at Kaneo, which was built at the end of the 13th century, and is one of the most photographed churches in the Balkans due to its beautiful location on the cliffs directly above the lake.
+Continue to Plaoshnik, the site of the reconstructed church of St Clement, and the Church of St Jovan at Kaneo, one of the most photographed churches in the Balkans due to its beautiful location on the cliffs directly above the lake.
+Enjoy lunch by the lake before visiting the Monastery of Sveti Naum where peacocks roam the magnificent grounds, which also contain the source of Lake Ohrid’s water.
 Return to the town by boat across the lake.
+Free time in the city this evening.
 (B,L)

-Visit the Monastery of Sveti Naum this morning.
-The magnificent grounds of the Sveti Naum monastery are a real treat and contain the source of Lake Ohrid’s water.
-After the visit, journey through Prespa Lake and Galicia National Park en-route to Albania.
-On arrival enjoy a walking tour of Korce, known as the country’s centre of culture and the arts, the first Albanian language school opened here in 1887.
-The city served as a very important trading market and caravans travelled from here to Greece, Turkey, and Russia.
+After breakfast, journey through Galicia National Park and past Lake Prespa, en-route back to Albania.
+The first stop across the border is the village of Voskopoja, a cultural centre since 1330 which once had the only printing press in the Ottoman Balkans, outside of Istanbul.
+After lunch, continue on to this evenings base, Korce.
+Known as the country’s centre of culture and the arts, the first Albanian language school opened here in 1887.
+The city served as a very important trading market and caravans travelled from here across Europe.
 Korce today exhibits eastern characteristics, along with traces of French influence in its urban scheme and grand architectural planning.
 Visit the Orthodox Cathedral, the Old Bazaar, the Museum of Medieval Arts and Albanian school museum.
-Free time in the afternoon in Korce and overnight in the city.
+Free time in the city this evening.
 (B,D)

 After breakfast, take a walking tour around Gjirokaster.
 Known by many as the ‘City of Stone’, Gjirokaster comprises hundreds of Ottoman-style tower houses with distinctive stone roofs, wooden balconies and whitewashed stone walls.
 Dominated by the sheer flanks of its vast castle, Gjirokaster is a magical city with a tumultuous past.
 A walk around the network of cobbled streets will transport you back in time.
 A visit to the vast 13th-century Castle brings the adventurous tales of medieval rulers and communist atrocities alive.
 En-route to Saranda, stop at ‘Labova of the Cross Church’.
 The Church is one of the oldest in Albania and once contained a relic believed to be part of the true cross of Christ.
 Make another stop at the Blue Eye Spring before reaching the coastal town of Saranda, where you will spend 2 nights.
-(B,D)
+(B,L)

 Visit Butrint archaeological site today.
 Butrint is a national park that includes a very well preserved archaeological area and the wetlands around the lake provide shelter for different animals and aquatic species in danger of extinction.
 The site was at it’s most prominent during the Roman period when the city was proclaimed a Roman Colony and used by the Roman aristocracy as a holiday destination.
 Enjoy lunch in the small resort of Ksamil and an afternoon at leisure in Saranda.
 (B,L)

-Berat is known as ‘The town of a Thousand windows’ due to the many large windows that decorate the houses of the old town.
-The town is renowned for its historic architecture and is on the register of UNESCO World Heritage sites.
+Berat ’the town of a thousand windows’ is renowned for its historic architecture and is on the register of UNESCO World Heritage sites.
 The town has several beautifully decorated 15th Century mosques and a very large number of Byzantine Orthodox churches.
 Several of the churches have frescoes by the well known painter Onufri.
 One of the highlights is a visit to the Onufri Museum, where many fine examples of Onufri’s work are displayed, including many splendid iconostas.
 Depart Berat for Durres for a quick look at Albania’s second largest city.
-Durres is the main port and the second biggest city in the country and it is home to some important archaeological monuments that testify to the city’s glorious past.
+Durres is the country’s main port and home to some important archaeological monuments that testify to the city’s glorious past.
 Arrive Tirana in the early evening.
 (B,D)